 Well that was a lot of ligaments, but now we've covered the craniovertebral joints, their associated ligaments, and some clinical correlations.
 So let's do a quick review to recap what we went over today.

 So first we looked at the bones associated with the craniovertebral joints and these were the cervical vertebrae paying special attention to C1 which is the atlas and C2 which is the axis with the dens, and the occipital bone which forms the base of the cranium.
 Next, we had a look at the atlanto-occipital joint as well as the anterior and posterior atlanto-occipital membranes that help support that joint.

 We then went over the atlantoaxial joint which has several associated ligaments supporting and strengthening it.
 Firstly, the cruciform ligament of the atlas which consists of a transverse ligament and a longitudinal band, and this ligament holds the dens in place to articulate with the atlas.
 Next, the alar or check ligaments limiting rotation of the neck and the apical ligament of the dens containing embryological remnants is what we talked about.
-And, finally, the anterior atlantoaxial membrane and the posterior atlantoaxial ligaments complete the list of structures supporting the atlantoaxial joint.
+And, finally, the anterior atlantoaxial membrane and the posterior atlantoaxial membrane complete the list of structures supporting the atlantoaxial joint.